gwijthoff/texting/content/practica/_index.md

 ---
 type: practicum
 title: Practica
-what: Weekly exercises, conducted asynchronously.
+when: Weekly exercises, conducted asynchronously.
 ---

+Report on your results in the Slack `#practica` channel.